dwyl/esta/README.md

 [*contribute*](https://github.com/elasticsearch/elasticsearch-js/issues/158)
 to the project...

-My aim is to build something that only uses *core* modules with *frozen* APIs, so I *never* have to *think* about upgrading - it also makes it a *lot* easier for others to learn how the module works, which *invites contribution* from the community.
+Our aim is to build something that only uses *core* modules with *frozen* APIs, so I *never* have to *think* about upgrading - it also makes it a *lot* easier for others to learn how the module works, which *invites contribution* from the community.